praveenkumar051103/Library-Management-System/README.md

 ## Library Management System
    A simple Java-based Library Management System that allows users to list, borrow, return, reserve, and rate books.
-It uses Object-Oriented Programming principles and Java collections such as LinkedHashMap, LinkedList, and Queue.
+It uses Object-Oriented Programming principles and Java collections such as HashMap, LinkedList, Stack and Queue.